nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text.md

     print("SHAPE",projected_X.shape)

 Now that we have `projected_X`, a list of 2D representations of each of our sentences, we’re going to cluster the sentences.
 The clustering algorithm is pretty important here, as different algorithms are suited for different purposes; you can learn more about scikit’s different clustering algorithms [here](https://scikit-learn.org/stable/modules/clustering.html).
-KeplerMapper uses AgglomerativeClustering in their example, but that ends up with a large number of clusters which is hard to look at and visually take in.
-Feel free to play around with the algorithms to see what best suits your needs, but here we’ll be using [DBSCAN](https://scikit-learn.org/stable/modules/clustering.html#dbscan), which is characterized by uneven clusters and non-flat geometry (i.e. shapes that aren’t just circles or squares).
-Here’s a comparison of AgglomerativeClustering vs. DBSCAN on our data.
+KeplerMapper uses `AgglomerativeClustering` in their example, but that ends up with a large number of clusters which is hard to look at and visually take in.
+Feel free to play around with the algorithms to see what best suits your needs, but here we’ll be using [`DBSCAN`](https://scikit-learn.org/stable/modules/clustering.html#dbscan), which is characterized by uneven clusters and non-flat geometry (i.e. shapes that aren’t just circles or squares).
+Here’s a comparison of `AgglomerativeClustering` vs. `DBSCAN` on our data.

 <div align="center"><img src="../site_files/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text/dbscan.png"></div>